apdcode/RepData_PeerAssessment1/PA1_template.md

 #tb1 <- data.table(Method, Averages, Medians)
 ```

-The total number of steps taken in this dataset, is **570608**.
 When accumulating all intervals per day, which is what the assignment asks for,
 the mean and median number of steps are **10766.19**  and **10765**, respectively.
-These findinggs are displayed in the table below, which will be filled with more findings along the way.
+These findings are displayed in the table below, which will be filled with more findings along the way.
 So far we've calculated the mean and median after ignoring missing values.
 Later, we'll calculate the same values using other methods for handling missing values.